 I’ve been facilitating writing and media workshops since 2011.
 I recently collaborated with CiTR to deliver a student journalism workshop on sensitive reporting, I’m a facilitator with the fall 2016 and spring 2017 iterations of the feminist arts leadership program The Future is You and Me, and will facilitate a creative writing workshop at Onsite, a transitional housing and detox program above Vancouver’s supervised injection facility, this summer.
 I am one of the founding facilitators for Community Journalism 101, an inclusive journalism class for people facing barriers through SFU’s Vancity Office of Community Engagement.
 From January 2014 to December 2016, I taught over 1,000 undergraduate students in UBC’s Creative Writing Program.

-I have previously worked as the editor at Megaphone, an award-winning social enterprise providing meaningful work for people experiencing poverty; as a housing reporter for Tyee Solutions Society; as a writer for the Museum of Vancouver’s first digital exhibition; and as a staff writer for the Westender, an urban weekly in Vancouver.
+I have previously worked as the editor at Megaphone, a social enterprise providing meaningful work for people experiencing poverty; as a housing reporter for Tyee Solutions Society; as a writer for the Museum of Vancouver’s first digital exhibition; and as a staff writer for the Westender, an urban weekly in Vancouver.